lexi89/zenbeard/_posts/2016-05-14-opportunity-cost.md

 categories: life-design
 image:
     feature: Smith.jpg
-fb_description: 'One of those "we figured it out a long time ago, kid" scenarios.'
+fb_description: One of those 'We knew that ages ago, kid' moments...
 ---
 If we can all agree that we only get so much time in this one life, it seems the only question left is "how can I squeeze the most out of this thing?".